nomeata/haskell-for-readers/haskell-for-readers.md

 Polymorphism
 ------------

-Let us consider `twice` for a moment, and think about what expect from its type.
-It is a function that takes two arguments, the and the first ought to be a function itself... and here is how GHC writes this:
+Let us consider `twice` for a moment, and think about what to expect from its type.
+It is a function that takes two arguments, and the first argument ought to be a function itself... and here is how GHC writes this:
 ```
 *Main> :t twice
 twice :: (t -> t) -> t -> t